FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/updates/2019-11-25-youtube-coppa-and-ftc.md

 NOTE: For anyone that visits any of my other Fanz of.. channels on YouTube you will not even be able to view the videos via a link as I have switch them from public to private, sorry! take it up with YouTube, the FTC and if your not a US Citizen then take it up with your government for letting another country restrict your freedom.

-first Facebook, now YouTube how much longer before it becomes impossible to keep Lena Zavaroni, her music and her story alive.
+First Facebook, now YouTube how much longer before it becomes impossible to keep Lena Zavaroni, her music and her story alive.

 NOTE: While users on YouTube are currently the ones making a big noise about this.
 You should realise that COPPA and the FTC will impact on all websites based in the USA.